M-Fly-Aero-Design/cv-starter-projects/README.md

 Some users don't see these files, I'm not entirely sure why.
 Either way, we don't need them.

 ## Auton Computer Vision Tutorial 1: Image Filters

 That was a lot of setup, but we're finally ready to start programming!
-This tutorial will introduce you to OpenCV, which is a popular computer vision library.
+This project will introduce you to OpenCV, which is a popular computer vision library.
 You will use some of its functions to apply basic image processing such as blurring, sharpening, and grayscaling.

 First, let's preview what you'll be writing.
 We can run our Python script in our terminal as shown below.